 START FAIL (alarm): Set if the engine is not running after programmed number of start attempts.
+In MANUAL mode only 1 start attempt is performed.

 STOP FAIL (warning): Set if the engine has not stopped before the expiration of the Stop Timer.